SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Matching Values in a Range
 --------------------------

-As described in :ref:`ControlFlow_RangeMatching`, ``switch`` statements can check for the inclusion of values in a range.
+In addition to matching a pattern against specific value by equality, Swift also supports a more general form of expression pattern matching.

-For example,
+For example, :ref:`ControlFlow_RangeMatching` describes how the  ``...`` and ``..<`` range operators produce ranges that can be used as expressions in ``switch`` statement to check for the inclusion of values in that range.

-consider a ``switch`` statement that prints the letter grade corresponding to a score out of 100:
+Consider the following ``switch`` statement, which prints the letter grade corresponding to a score out of 100:

 .. testcode:: patternMatchingRange